 Egg Laying of Holland Chicken

 Holland chickens are dual-purpose chickens; they are bred for both their meat and eggs.
 They lay large, white eggs.
-They start laying eggs as soon as they are 16 weeks old, and they do it consistently throughout the year, either it’s summer or winter.
+They start laying eggs around 20-24 weeks old, and they do it consistently throughout the year, either it’s summer or winter.

 However, besides the benefits of their ancestry, many other factors also determine their egg production.
 For example, the quality of their food determines the quality and size of their eggs.